 If you qualify for the Enhanced Rate Mobility Component of Personal Independence Payment (PIP), you can use this award to lease a Motability Scheme car.
 Here is some information on driving with autism and how the Motability Scheme can help you.

-Getting your driving licence
+Getting your driving licence when you have autism

 You may also need to find your own workaround for difficulties with communication.
 However, it’s important to know that none of these are an absolute barrier to getting your driving licence!
 It is very possible for autistic people to drive.

 There are driving instructors who specialise in working with people with disabilities

 Having a car can give you easier access to a job, a work scheme, college, training or a day centre.
-It also saves you having to rely on friends or family for lifts or using taxis and public transport.
+Also, it saves you having to rely on friends or family for lifts or using taxis and public transport.
 Once you’ve got used to having your own car and become accustomed to driving it whenever you want, it could even boost your confidence in other areas of your life.

-Julia says driving is enormously helpful if you have ASD because it boosts sense of self.
+Julia says driving is enormously helpful if you have autism because it boosts sense of self.
 She explains: “We need confidence and ability to achieve more than typical people do.
 That is because our self esteem is naturally weak because of our communication difficulties.
 Driving does help to resolve that kind of thing by giving us the ability to believe in ourselves.”

-Harry Debling, who was diagnosed with ASD at 18 months, set up his own driving school to show people with autism can overcome barriers to achieve their goals.
+Harry Debling, who was diagnosed with autism at 18 months, set up his own driving school to show people with autism can overcome barriers to achieve their goals.
 “I want to show autistic people in a positive light.
 It’s not all doom and gloom.
 There are many different levels of the spectrum and a lot of autistic people with the help and support they get can succeed,” he says.

-How the Motability Scheme can help
+How the Motability Scheme can help autistic drivers